 The Federal Unemployment Tax Act (FUTA) requires most employers to pay unemployment taxes on their team members’ wages.
 These taxes are used to provide temporary financial security to workers who lose their jobs.

 You will not withhold these from your employees’ paychecks, but, as the employer, you will need to pay both FUTA taxes and state unemployment insurance (SUI) taxes.
 You’ll report your FUTA taxes each year using Form 940 at the end of each tax year.

 Read also: All About Federal Unemployment Tax (FUTA)

 Your quarterly FUTA tax liability dictates your deposit schedule.

-If your FUTA tax liability is $500 or less in a quarter, you can carry that amount over to the next quarter.
-You continue doing this until your tax liability is more than $500.
+- If your FUTA tax liability is $500 or less in a calendar quarter, you can carry your balance to the next quarter.
+Continue doing so until your tax liability is more than $500.

-Your deposits must be made using electronic funds transfer (EFT) using the Electronic Federal Tax Payment System (EFTPS).
-The IRS will automatically pre-enroll you in EFTPS when you first apply for your EIN and will include instructions on completing the enrollment with your EIN.
-To ensure that your payments are processed on time, submit your payments by 8 PM Eastern time the day before the deposit due date.
+Typically, you will need to remit your taxes by electronic funds transfer (EFT) using the Electronic Federal Tax Payment System (EFTPS).
+The IRS will automatically pre-enroll you in EFTPS when you first apply for your EIN and send you instructions on completing your enrollment.